beehive-lab/TornadoVM/README.md

 ### 4. Update PATH and TORNADO_SDK

-The binaries are in dist/tornado-sdk/tornado-sdk-0.0.2-SNAPSHOT-commitID/
+The binaries are in `dist/tornado-sdk/tornado-sdk-0.0.2-SNAPSHOT-commitID/`.
+For example:

 ```bash
 export PATH=dist/tornado-sdk/tornado-sdk-0.0.2-SNAPSHOT-ada5d03/bin:$PATH